todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 AudioOut1(mix);
 AudioOut2(mix);
 ```

+Even though `k` is non-negative, we use an signed `int32_t` type (not `uint32_t`) because operations involving both signed and unsigned integers will often result in the signed type being converted to unsigned, which is not desired here.
+It's easiest just to keep everything as `int32_t`.

 The choice of `4095 - k` not `4096 - k` means that this crossfade perfectly isolates each of the two inputs at the ends of knob travel, at the expense of a very slight decline ($4095/4096$) in amplitude.